JUNIOR HIGH ACADEMY EXPECTATIONS

 SPANISH

 Spanish is a full course of study meeting daily for all three years of junior high.
-The text is En Espanol by McDougal Littell.
 Students will work on listening, reading and writing comprehension, as well as on vocabulary and grammar structures in the target language.
-Students will earn to recite and write the Glory Be, the Our Father, and the Apostles' Creed in Spanish as part of their curriculum.
+Students will learn to recite and write the Glory Be, the Our Father, and the Apostles' Creed in Spanish as part of their curriculum.

 PHYSICAL EDUCATION GOALS